sean-humpherys/6303-assignment-python-chapter3-starter/README.md

 app.py,  payroll.py, and birthstone.py are blank files ready for you to edit and add code according to the assignment instructions.

 GIT Commands:
-At the start of your coding session each day, you should issue the following command to verify you have the latest changes to the online-repository or to pull down any changes/comments made by the professor:
+**At the start of your coding session each day**, you should issue the following command to verify you have the latest changes to the online-repository or to pull down any changes/comments made by the professor:
 ```bash
  git pull
  git status
 ```
 You should see "Your branch is up to date with the 'origin/master', and "nothing to commit"

-At the end of each day (or after your class) you should run these commands to upload your changes to your online repository.
+**At the end of each day (or after your class) you should run these commands** to upload your changes to your online repository.
 The professor can see your changes:
 ```bash
  git add -A
  git status